filebrowser/filebrowser/www/docs/configuration.md

 ## Command Runner

+> [!CAUTION]
+>
+> The **command execution** functionality has been disabled for all existent and new installations by default from version v2.33.8 and onwards, due to continuous and known security vulnerabilities.
+You should only use this feature if you are aware of all of the security risks involved.
+For more up to date information, consult issue [#5199](https://github.com/filebrowser/filebrowser/issues/5199).

 The command runner is a feature that enables you to execute any shell command you want before or after a certain event.
 Right now, these are the events:

 * Copy